The selection process

-A tube expander can be a roller type, which is widely used in Industry even today.
+The expander can be a roller type, which is widely used in Industry even today.
 It has a taper mandrel, when driven in, pushes out the three rolls.
-The tube is made to fill the gap between the tube and the tube hole.
-After the tube touches the tube hole, tube is further thinned to ensure a leak tight joint is established.
+The wall is made to fill the gap between the tube and the sheet hole.
+After the wall touches the sheet hole, the wall is further thinned to ensure a leak tight joint is established.

 LITERATURE ON TUBE EXPANDING